dt-orders/frontend/README.md

 2. access application at ```http://localhost```

-## Build Docker Images and Push Images to a repository
+## Build Docker Images and push images to a repository

 Use the provided Unix shell scipt that will build the frontend docker image and publish it.